-Harry Sydney – Founder and Mentor
+Harry Sydney – Founder/Mentor/Motivational Speaker/Author

 In 2003 Harry Sydney founded a Male Mentoring Program in Green Bay WI named My Brother’s Keeper he is dedicated to providing Straight Talk~ Sound Direction mentoring services to assist individuals in dealing with the hardships of life by helping them live with Integrity, Respect and Standards.
 He is committed to providing his clients with the knowledge and skills to make positive decisions and changes in their lives.
 Since its inception he has helped thousands of boys and men find success.
 All persons are welcome regardless of race, creed, color, or ethnic background.